remla25-team21/app/README.md

 # REMLA25 Team 21 – Frontend Application

-This repository contains the backend service and frontend ui of the REMLA25 project developed by Team 21.
-The backend is built using Python and Flask, the frontend is developed using HTML, CSS and JavaScript and they are containerized using Docker for easy setup and deployment.
+This repository contains the backend service and frontend UI of the REMLA25 project developed by Team 21.
+The backend is built using Python and Flask, the frontend is developed using HTML, CSS, and JavaScript and they are containerized using Docker for easy setup and deployment.

-## ✅ Prerequisites
+## Prerequisites

 - Docker installed on your system ([Download Docker](https://www.docker.com/products/docker-desktop))
 - For development mode: Python 3.10+ and Node.js 20+

-## 🚀 Development
+## Development

 > [!NOTE]
 > The instructions below will only run the frontend and backend services.
 The complete application requires the `model-service` container as well.
 For full application deployment, please refer to the [operation](https://github.com/remla25-team21/operation) repository.